-In addition to meeting the generic Programme Learning Outcomes detailed in section 18 above, students on BEng (Hons) Electrical and Electronic Engineering will also
+In addition to meeting the generic Programme Learning Outcomes detailed in section 18 above, students on BEng (Hons) Electrical & Electronic Engineering will be able to:

-Level 4 Cert HE Level 5 Dip HE Level 6 Degree Level 6 Honours Degree A5 be able to demonstrate a knowledge of the electrical and electronic engineering principles and circuit theory. be able to: Deepen their understanding of electrical and electronic engineering; Be able to design and implement basic electrical and electronic engineering systems. be able to develop a knowledge of principles of engineering design in the area of electrical and electronic engineering. be able to develop a comprehensive knowledge on modern electrical and electronic engineering design and testing and in- depth understanding of state-of-art electrical communications and PLC engineering practices.
-C5 be able to demonstrate skills of the usage of the electrical and electronic test equipment and understanding of the principles of their applications. be able to demonstrate skills of effective design, modelling and performance analysing of basic electrical and election engineering systems. be able to deal with electrical and electronic engineering solutions and make sound engineering judgment to solve electrical related problems. be able to: Deal with the complex evaluation and finding solutions to electrical and electronic engineering problems using various tools and techniques; Propose, plan undertake and report a self-directed dissertation in the area of electrical and electronic engineering.
+Level 4 Level 5 Level 6 A5 Demonstrate knowledge of the electrical and electronic engineering principles and circuit theory.
+Demonstrate their understanding of electrical and electronic engineering; Be able to design and implement basic electrical and electronic engineering systems.
+Demonstrate a comprehensive knowledge on modern electrical and electronic engineering design and testing and in-depth understanding of state of the art electrical communications and PLC engineering practices.
+C5 Demonstrate skills of the usage of electrical and electronic test equipment and understanding of the principles of their applications.
+Demonstrate skills of effective design, modelling and performance analysing of basic electrical and election engineering systems.
+Evaluate complex electrical and electronic circuits and find solutions to complex electrical and electronic engineering problems using various tools and techniques; Propose, plan undertake and report a self-directed dissertation in the area of electrical and electronic engineering.